mame82/misc/luca_traceIds.md

 }
 ```

 In case of a "scanner check-in" this data would be sent to the luca-backend by the "scanner frontend", in case of "self check-in" this request gets sent by the user device.
-Distinguishing the two cases does not matter for my considerations, as the data always involves the `tracie ID` used for the check-in.
+Distinguishing the two cases does not matter for my considerations, as the data always involves the specific `trace ID` used for the check-in (which is already tied to the user device which generated it).
 Remember: The backend already learned about how `trace IDs` are associated to a user device, even if the IP-Address changes or the device is rebooted.

-The next step is the one, which is actually describe for the [guest check-in process](https://luca-app.de/securityconcept/processes/guest_app_checkin.html#process):
+The next step is the one, which is described for the [guest check-in process](https://luca-app.de/securityconcept/processes/guest_app_checkin.html#process) (polling should only happen after check-in):

 ```
 Therefore, the Guest App polls the Luca Server via an unauthenticated connection.
 This inquires whether a Check-In was uploaded by a Scanner Frontend with a trace ID that the Guest App recently generated.
 Once this inquiry polling request is acknowledged by the Luca Server, the Guest App assumes that a successful QR code scan and Check-In was performed.
 Some UI feedback is provided to the Guest.